mybonk/mybonk-wiki/baby-rabbit-holes.md

 - Manual: `$ man git`
 - How to fork a repository (instructions [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo)).
-- What is a "*pull request*"? (video explanation): https://www.youtube.com/watch?v=For9VtrQx58
+- What is a "*pull request*"? (video explanation): https://www.youtube.com/watch?v=For9VtrQx58.
+- What is `stash`/`pop`, when to use them: https://www.youtube.com/watch?v=urSlkC-6lZE.

 - Commonly used:
   - Your identity